Brescia: Industry and services

 The main industrial activities of Brescia are those mechanical, specialized in the production and distribution of machine tools.
 Also important is the production of motor vehicle, represented by the OM, which is the manufacturer of Iveco trucks, and the production of weapons, among which the Fausti, Beretta, Fabarm and Perazzi.
-Fausti has been manufacturing hunting and competition shotguns since 1948 with great care and passion, and century-old traditions with modern technological advances.
-The company, founded by Cavalier Stefano Fausti, is now run by his three daughters Elena, Giovanna and Barbara.
 Very important is the metallurgical industry.
 On the outskirts of town, there are two steel mills: the "Alfa Acciai" and "Ori Martin".
 Other crucial industrial activities are the production of cutlery and faucets, along with the textile, footwear and clothing, as well as the production of building materials and bricks.
 The intense industrial development has resulted in a high level of pollution in the outskirts of the city located near the disused chemical factory "Caffaro" that produced PCB.
 For this reason, this part of the city is in the list of SIN – Siti di Interesse Nazionale (Sites of National Interest).
+According to a study carried out by the Edison Foundation and Confindustria in 2015, Brescia is the province with the highest value added by industry in Europe.

 Brescia hosts the headquarters of several industry groups, including the Lucchini Group, the Feralpi and the Camozzi Group.
 Brescia is also home to the A2A Group (the result of the merger of ASM Brescia, AEM Milano and AMSA).

 The financial sector is also a major employer, with the presence of several branches of banks and financial assets.
 The UBI Banca Group, fourth largest banking group in Italy, has several division headquarters in the city.